What Welding Respirator Do You Need for Home Welding?

 - Why this welding respirator type is the best.

-- What are the advantages and restrictions this respirator type has.
+- What are the advantages and restrictions.

 - How to clean a respirator.